deduke-men-a-selanna/angel/Pronunciation.md

                else like                               s + p
     Sch sch    always like                             x   in   caixa

-    Ch  ch     in ach, och, uch like                   see remark 1) else like                               see remark 2)
+    Ch  ch     in ach, och, uch like                   see remarks below else like                               see remarks below
     H          always like                             h   in   engl. hot h      after a vowel                           not pronounced
                else like                               h   in   engl. hot